-The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of Utah Humanities Council (Utah Humanities or UH) under programs of the federal government for the year ended October 31, 2015.
-The information in this Schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of Utah Humanities Council (Utah Humanities or UH) under programs funded by the National Endowment for the Humanities for the year ended October 31, 2016.
 Because the Schedule presents only a selected portion of the operations of UH, it is not intended to and does not present the financial position, changes in net assets, or cash flows of UH.
+UH has elected not to use the 10-percent de minimus indirect cost rate allowed under the Uniform Guidance.